elliotkuok/paysymmetry-landing/README.md

 ## Testing Locally
 Since this is just a static website, you can test it locally without running a server.
-Just point you broswer at whereever you have the files, e.g.
+Just point your broswer at whereever you have the files, e.g.

 ```
 file:///Users/sinclairtarget/projects/paysymmetry-landing/index.html